GarrettJenkinson/informME/README.md

 [1] Jenkinson, G., Pujadas, E., Goutsias, J., and Feinberg, A.P.
 (2017), Potential energy landscapes identify the information-theoretic nature of the epigenome, Nature Genetics, 49: 719-729.

 [2] Jenkinson, G., Abante, J., Feinberg, A.P., and Goutsias, J. (2018), An information-theoretic approach to the modeling and analysis of whole-genome bisulfite sequencing data, BMC Bioinformatics, 19:87, https://doi.org/10.1186/s12859-018-2086-5.

+[3] Jenkinson, G., Abante, J., Koldobskiy, M., Feinberg, A.P., and Goutsias, J. (2019).
+Ranking genomic features using an information-theoretic measure of epigenetic discordance, BMC Bioinformatics (Accepted).

 WIKI
 ---------------